taranahassan/School_District_Analysis/README.md

   4. Effects of replacing the grade 9 scores for Thomas High School:

-    a)  The math and reading scores by grade tables didn't change since the grouping was done by each school.
+  -  The math and reading scores by grade tables didn't change since the grouping was done by each school.
 Even without grouping, the effect would have been minimal since  the      9th graders at Thomas High School amount to less than half a percent of the total 9th grade population in the district.
-    b)  No changes to the School Spending Summary.
+  -  No changes to the School Spending Summary.
-    c)  No changes to the School Size Summary.
+  -  No changes to the School Size Summary.
-    d)  No changes to the School Type Summary.
+  -  No changes to the School Type Summary.

 ## School District Analysis Summary